hagsteel/gdt/README.md

 ]
 ```

-Only files listed under `files` will be included when the package is installed.
+Only files listed under `files` in the manifest will be included when the package is installed.